 Facilitator: My name is [evaluator] and I'd like to thank you for meeting with us today!
 We are really excited to learn more about your experiences in JSS.
-In case you have not been in an evaluation interview before, I'd like to give you some ground rules that I like to use in interviews.
-They seem to help the interview move forward and make everyone a little more comfortable:
+In case you have not been in a focus group before, I'd like to give the group some ground rules that I like to use in focus groups.
+They seem to help the group move forward and make everyone a little more comfortable:

-- 1. What is shared in the interview stays in the room. - 2.
-It is important for us to hear the positive and negative sides of all issues. - 3.
-Only one person speaks at a time. - 4.
-This is voluntary you may choose not to answer any question, or stop participating at any time. - 5.
-We will be audio recording the session for note-taking purposes only.
-Audio will be destroyed. - 6.
-Do you have any questions before we begin?
+- What is shared in the room stays in the room. - Only one person speaks at a time. - If you disagree please do so respectfully. - It is important for us to hear the positive and negative sides of an issue. - This is voluntary you may choose not to answer any question, or stop participating at any time. - We will be audio recording the session for note-taking purposes only.
+Audio will be destroyed. - Do you have any questions before we begin?